 A lot of people think Mondays suck.
 On the surface, I’m quick to agree.
 Then I remind myself that our experience in this life is always s u b j e c t i v e to our p e r s p e c t i v e.

 I think it’s important for everyone to take time out of their busy lives, even if it’s just for 5 minutes a day, to be with themselves as a nonjudgmental observer of their thoughts.
-When you learn how to stop judging yourself, you find it easier to stop judging other people, which strengthens your relationships with others and the love you feel towards yourself.
+When you learn how to stop judging your own experience, you find it easier to stop judging other people, which strengthens your relationships with others and with yourself.

 You are not your thoughts.
 Let your thoughts flow, and learn to let them go.